Jack Doyle (American football): 2019

 On December 6, 2019, Doyle signed a three-year, $21 million contract extension with the Colts through the 2022 season.
 In 2019, he started all 16 games and finished with 43 receptions for 448 yards and four touchdowns.
 After the season, Doyle was named to the 2020 Pro Bowl as a replacement for Travis Kelce, who was appearing in Super Bowl LIV.

+2020

+In the 2020 season, Doyle appeared in 14 games and started 12.
+He finished with 23 receptions for 251 receiving yards and three receiving touchdowns.
+In the Colts' Wild Card Round 27–24 loss to the Buffalo Bills, Doyle had a receiving touchdown and a two-point conversion.

 2021

-On October 10, 2021 during a week 5 game against the Ravens, Doyle drew a personal foul penalty against Tavon Young in the final minute of the game when he pushed Young's head into the ground after a play, then fell when Young pushed him back.
+On October 10, 2021, during a week 5 game against the Baltimore Ravens, Doyle drew a personal foul penalty against Tavon Young in the final minute of the game when he pushed Young's head into the ground after a play, then fell when Young pushed him back.
 This penalty allowed the Colts to turn a 3rd and 18 into an opportunity for a 47 yard field goal to win the game.
 However, Colts kicker Rodrigo Blankenship would miss the kick and the Colts would go on to lose in overtime.
+He finished the 2021 season with 29 receptions for 302 receiving yards and three receiving touchdowns in 17 games and 14 starts.

 On March 7, 2022, Doyle announced his retirement from the NFL.